CivPlatform/live-civ-map/README.md

 	- "build command": `yarn build`
 	- "publish directory": `web/build/`
 	- configure the environment variables as below
-- if you want to build it yourself and host the static files, e.g. on Github Pages:
+- if you want to build it yourself and host the static files, e.g., on Github Pages:
 	- set up the environment variables as below
 	- `yarn --cwd=web build`
 	- copy everything under `web/build/` into your web root

 #### Environment variables

 ```properties
 # replace with your own values
 REACT_APP_DISCORD_APP_ID=123123123123123123